Nick Rolovich to Sue Washington State Over Recent Firing

 Fahling said in his statement Wednesday that "Chun had already determined that Coach Rolovich would be fired" dating back to as early as April 2021.

-“It is a tragic and damning in our culture, and more specifically, on Chun, that Coach Rolovich has been derided, demonized and ultimately fired from his job, merely for being devout in his Catholic faith.”
+“It is a tragic and damning in our culture, and more specifically, on Chun, that Coach Rolovich has been derided, demonized and ultimately fired from his job, merely for being devout in his Catholic faith," Fahling said.

-It is unclear what would happen if the decision is reversed, or what would be the next step if Rolovich decides to take the vaccine.
+The attorney did not specify what damages Rolovich and his family will be seeking from the lawsuit.

-In the case of Rolovich, who is the state's highest-paid employee, the firing is believed to be with cause.
-Leaving the University free of the responsibility of paying the 42-year-old coach any of the money that was included in the contract that was originally to run through 2025.
+Rolovich, who is the state's highest-paid employee, had three years and approximately $9 million remaining on his contract.

+He was fired for cause which leaves Washington State free of the responsibility of paying the 42-year-old coach any of the money that was included on that contract.